-Establishment of the P3-P4 connector tunnel comprises of two main construction activities, being the post and panel shaft and the 43m length of tunnel below ground.
-The temporary shaft will then be backfilled to become a manhole on the Part 4 wastewater alignment.
+Establishment of the P3-P4 connector tunnel comprises of two main construction activities, being the post and panel shaft and the 36m length of tunnel below ground.
+The temporary shaft will then be backfilled once P4MH3 is connected to this pipeline.